 The Osprey Poco comes in three different models – the Poco, the Poco Plus and the Poco Premium.
 Osprey seldom disappoints with their packs and this is no exception.
 Engineered to work for younger children AND older children and with a variety of different sized wearers, it’s an ideal all-around-pack.
 Features we thought were missing on the Deuter and Kelty all seem to come together fairly well with the Poco.
 The market for kid carriers is definitely becoming more competitive and companies are rising to the need of active families.

-– Incredible Torso Length Adjustment (15.5” – 21.5”) that is easy to change from wearer to wearer.
-Grandma is just under 5 feet tall and about 100 pounds and comfortable wearing the Poco
+There’s incredible torso Length Adjustment (15.5” – 21.5”) that is easy to change from wearer to wearer.
+Grandma is just under 5 feet tall and about 100 pounds and comfortable wearing the Poco AND larger wearers too.

-– The pockets on the waistband weren’t thought out perfectly and one of the straps covers the zipper making it more difficult to access.
+The pockets on the waistband weren’t thought out perfectly and one of the straps covers the zipper making it more difficult to access.
 They did include an extra strap to try to keep that zipper more available, but we don’t think it works that great. – Cell phone pocket on shoulder strap isn’t big enough to carry our smart phone (not that we think smart phones should be on the trail anyway, but they are certainly becoming the norm!)
 However, it would carry a smaller smart phone, our Razr + Otterbox is just BIG!

 Osprey generously supplied us with the Poco Plus for review.
 However, as always the opinions expressed here are completely and honestly our own.
 Additionally, some of these links are affiliates to help us offset the cost of running this blog!

 ©2012, 2019, Tales of a Mountain Mama.
 All rights reserved.
 Republication, in part or entirety, requires a link back to this original post and permission from the author.